 When Do You Need Public Post Preview of Unpublished Posts in WordPress?

-When writing a blog post, sometimes you may want to share a preview of an unpublished post with someone outside your team.
+When writing a post on your WordPress blog, sometimes you may want to share a preview of an unpublished post with someone outside your team.

 Maybe this is a friend whose opinion you really value.
 Or it can be an industry expert whom you’re featuring in your article, and you want to get their final approval.